Brosme: Pollution

 Like many other marine animals, the cusk is directly affected by pollution.
 A specific pollutant that affects them is inorganic mercury (Hg).
 Within aquatic ecosystems, mercury can get converted to methylmercury (MeHg), which is one of the most toxic species of mercury compounds.
 MeHg is subject to biomagnification and bioaccumulation within marine food webs.
 Cusk are a food source for many other organisms, so the toxins they accumulate over time directly affect any other organism that consumes them, including humans.

 Studies conducted in Western Norway, Central Europe, and the Mediterranean have shown that mercury concentrations within fish are highest in wild-marine fish, which sometimes exceed food-safety guidelines of 500 μg/kg, whereas wild-freshwater and farmed fish have less mercury within their system.
 This is probably due to the fact that most mercury first enters rivers from inland sources and then accumulates in marine environments where the cusk live.
 In addition to this, it has also been shown that mercury concentrations are higher within fjords rather than coastal and open areas.
 This is likely due to the morphology of the fjords, or to local human activity.

-Mercury trophic transfer within an aquatic environment.